innabelaya/test-project/QuickStart.en.md

     $ bem create -l desktop.bundles -b contact

 As you can see there is no `-T` flag here.
 That is because the `desktop.bundles` block level implementation defaults to BEMJSON technology.
-As a result in `desktop.bundles/contact/contact.bemjson.js` file being filled with dummy page contents.
+As a result in a `desktop.bundles/contact/contact.bemjson.js` file being filled with dummy page contents.

 Load a new page in a browser: `http://localhost:8080/desktop.bundles/contact/contact.html`.
 BEM server builds it for us upon the first access.